kstar/adventures.github.io/docs/Spica_Nebula.md

 nebula).
 As I flipped my filter wheel from unfiltered to a 3nm Ha, I immediately saw an expanse of very faint mottled nebulosity.
-It was like blinking an OIII filter to see a planetary nebula: at first, it's not there and then--add the filter, and there it is.
+It was like blinking an OIII filter to see a planetary nebula: at first, it's not there; then--add the filter, and there it is.
 The nebula faded from view, so I had to flip back and forth between unfiltered and filtered to get used to seeing it -- eventually I could pick it out against the sky background regularly.
 In this area, the nebula to the